 However, there is no flourishing local history group and no leader for the project was firmly identified.
-The Community Councillor, Carol Cavill, originally initiated the Cadw-funded remedial action and remounting of the south transept crosses.
-However, she was unable to lead this particular project.
+The Community Councillor, Carol Cavill, originally initiated the Cadw-funded remedial action and remounting of the south transept crosses, but she was unable to lead this particular project.
 Ongoing correspondence with Mrs Cavill, Revd.
-Jenkins and Mrs Paley is attempting to identify members of the community who may wish to take on, and lead, the project.
-The possibility of forming a 'Friends' group within the community, or among interlinked communities, has been raised, but again a firm response is awaited.
+Jenkins and Mrs Paley attempted to identify members of the community who may wish to take on, and lead, the project.
+The possibility of forming a 'Friends' group within the community, or among interlinked communities, was raised, but no firm response was received.